-- 346. The Teaching of Physical Activities for Boys.-Methods of group instruction of a modern sports program of physical education.
+- 346. THE TEACHING OF PHYSICAL ACTIVITIES FOR BOYS.-Methods of group instruction of a modern sports program of physical education.

 Three times a week.
 Credit, two semester hours. - 403.
-ADMINISTRATION OF PHYSICAL EDUCATION.-A course dealing with the problem of administration of a program of Physical Education, interscholastic and intramural athletics, purchase and care of equipment, finance, and publicity.
+ADMINISTRATION OF PHYSICAL EDUCATION.-A course dealing with the problems of administration of a program of Physical Education, interscholastic and intramural athletics, purchase and care of equipment, finance, and publicity.